-Welcome back to our Five Freedom series!
-This week we will be covering the third of the Five Freedoms: The Freedom from Pain, Injury, and Disease.
-This freedom is all about preventing health issues in domestic animals, and rapidly diagnosing and treating them when they do occur.
-Read the following blog with your students to learn more.
+The Freedom from pain, injury, and disease is all about preventing health issues in domestic animals, and rapidly diagnosing and treating them when they do occur.

 If you fell down and hurt your arm would happen?
 You’d likely tell an adult and they may recommend seeing a doctor to make sure your arm isn’t broken.
 When our pets or farm animals get hurt, they need medical treatment just as you would, except they would see a specialized doctor for animals, a veterinarian.